zappar-xr/zappar-babylonjs/README.md

 You can access the anchors of a tracker using its `anchors` parameter - it's a JavaScript `Map` keyed with the IDs of the anchors.
 Trackers will reuse existing non-visible anchors for new images that appear and thus, until `ImageTracker` supports tracking more than one image at a time, there is never more than one anchor managed by each `ImageTracker`.
 Each tracker also exposes a JavaScript `Set` of anchors visible in the current camera frame as its `visible` parameter.

-To attach 3D content (e.g. BabylonJS objects or models) to an `ImageTracker` or an `ImageAnchor`, the library provides `ImageAnchorTransformNode`.
-It's a BabylonJS TransformNode that will follow the supplied anchor (or, in the case of a supplied `ImageTracker`, the anchor most recently visible in that tracker) in the 3D view:
+To attach 3D content (e.g. Babylon.js objects or models) to an `ImageTracker` or an `ImageAnchor`, the library provides `ImageAnchorTransformNode`.
+It's a Babylon.js TransformNode that will follow the supplied anchor (or, in the case of a supplied `ImageTracker`, the anchor most recently visible in that tracker) in the 3D view:

 ```ts
 const imageAnchorTransformNode = new ZapparBabylon.ImageAnchorTransformNode('tracker', camera, imageTracker, scene);